Einstein-type elliptic systems: Analysis of the PDE system

 Notice that

-where in the first line $\phi_{\pm}$ stands for the subsolution is the exponents are negative are the supersolution if they are positive, and the implicit constant depends on the barriers, but not on $n$.
+where in the first line $\phi_{\pm}$ stands for the subsolution if the exponents are negative and the supersolution if they are positive, and the implicit constant depends on the barriers, but not on $n$.
 Using the above and interpolation inequalities, we get that for any $\epsilon>0$ it holds that

-Since $\phi_{-}-\omega\leq \varphi_n \leq \phi_{+} - \omega$ for all $n$, then $||\varphi_{n-1}||_{C^0(U)}\leq C_{\pm}$ for some fixed constant independent of $n$, which depends on the barriers and $\omega$.
+Since $\phi_{-}-\omega\leq \varphi_n \leq \phi_{+} - \omega$ for all $n$, then $\Vert\varphi_{n-1}\Vert_{C^0(U)}\leq C_{\pm}$ for some fixed constant independent of $n$, which depends on the barriers and $\omega$.
 Therefore, we see that

 which implies that

 Now, choosing $\epsilon$ sufficiently small, we can write

 where $C$ is a fixed constant that only depends on the parameters of the problem, that is, it depends on the barriers, the functions $f_I$, the shift functions $a$ and $b$, the constants $C_K$ and the choice of $\epsilon$.
 We can iterate the above procedure to get that